Write a function that takes an unsigned integer and returns the number of ’1' bits it has (also known as the Hamming weight).

 Solution2:

 The bitwise and of x with x − 1 differs from x only in zeroing out the least significant nonzero bit: subtracting 1 changes the rightmost string of 0s to 1s, and changes the rightmost 1 to a 0.
-If x originally had n bits that were 1, then after only n iterations of this operation, x will be reduced to zero
+If x originally had n bits that were 1, then after only n iterations of this operation, x will be reduced to zero.

 Run time complexity is O(n), n is number of 1s, constant space.

-Check Hamming Weight on Wiki: http://en.wikipedia.org/wiki/Hamming_weight
+Check Hamming Weight on Wiki: http://en.wikipedia.org/wiki/Hamming_weightpublic class Solution {

 // you need to treat n as an unsigned value